 Seasonal catwalk shows followed and then from 1994 Bella looked at alternative methods of showcasing her collections.
 In 1999 she collaborated with John Malkovich on the first of three short fashion films called Strap-hanging.
 This was followed with Lady Behave in 2000, then Hideous Man in 2002.

-In 2001 Bella collaborated with rock icon Anita Pallenberg on a limited edition magazine ‘Memo’ which was inspired by the film Performance and with its limited edition CD, represented a meeting of fashion, music and free thought.
+In 2001 Bella also collaborated with rock icon Anita Pallenberg on a limited edition magazine ‘Memo’ which was inspired by the film Performance and with its limited edition CD, represented a meeting of fashion, music and free thought.

 In March 2000 British fashion house Jaeger approached Bella to rejuvenate the brand.
-She created a high end line with a hip, young attitude, successfully repositioning the Jaeger label and opening it up to a new clientele.
+Bella created a high end line with a hip, young attitude, successfully repositioning the Jaeger label and opening it up to a new clientele.